akruszewski/gibl/manuscript/chapter4.md

 = 6
 ```

 It is important to recall the distinction between a quoted list and a non-quoted one: the latter will attempt evaluation.
-In this case we just juggled with the quotation in order to produce the desired results.
+In this case, we just juggled with the quotation to produce the desired results.

 We will have to rewrite all of our operators: